mmianl/ddns/README.md

 # ddns
-ddns is a golang daemon used to update dynamic DNS entries on supported dynamic DNS services.
+ddns is a golang tool used to update dynamic DNS entries on supported dynamic DNS services.

 ## Command line flags
 * `-help`: shows help